TypeStrong/ts-loader/REFERENCES.md

 Up to this point, we ran <code>tsc --build</code> on its own and then used webpack and ts-loader to build the whole project, importing the references.
 You can configure ts-loader to build the references for you, which simplifies the build process.

-The top-level project in <code>src</code> is TypeScript code, so you will already be using ts-loader to load the TypeScript source into Webpack.
+The top-level project in <code>src</code> is TypeScript code, so you will already be using ts-loader to load the TypeScript source into webpack.
 Just add <code>projectReferences: true</code> to the ts-loader configuration and you no longer need to run <code>tsc</code> in a separate process:
 ```
     // webpack.config.js